xia-lab/MetaboAnalystR/README.md

 ## Bugs or feature requests

-To inform us of any bugs or requests, please open a new issue or send an email to #jasmine.chong@mail.mcgill.ca.
+To inform us of any bugs or requests, please open a new issue (and @ jsychong) or send an email to #jasmine.chong@mail.mcgill.ca.

 ## MetaboAnalystR History & Updates

+09-24-2019 - Updates w. web server, bug-fixing + updates to MS Peaks to Paths and MetaboAnalystR 2.0 vignettes

 09-10-2019 - Updates for MS Peaks to Paths, batch processing for preprocessing raw MS data